 1. Who are the migrants?

-3. What happens if and when they cross the U.S. border?
+4. What happens when migrants reach the border?

 The Reference Shelf

 - A QuickTake explainer on refugees and asylum.

 - About that wall Trump said Mexico would pay for.

 - The New York Times spoke to some of the migrants about why they headed north.

 - Bloomberg has collected photographs of the migrant caravan moving north.

 - A Congressional Research Service overview on U.S. laws regulating admissions and exclusions of aliens at the border.